VQ Probe v2.5 User Guide

 - Metrics View

-The window used to set up and manage your workspace: add and remove video files, select which ones will be displayed in Playback View, set up ROI for the project, create and remove RD Curves, set the RD Curve anchor used for BD Rate calculation, inspect the left and the right files in Buffer View.
+The view is used to set up and manage your workspace: add and remove source files, select which ones will be displayed in Playback View, create and remove RD Curves, set the RD Curve anchor used for BD Rate calculation, set up ROI for the project.

 - Left file area displays a part of the current frame of the left file